Dmitry Shishkin: Career

 From the age of four, he attended the Pyotr Tchaikovsky School in his home city.
 After five years, he entered the Gnessin State Musical College in Moscow where he studied with Mikhail Khokhlov.
 Since 2010, he has studied at the Moscow Conservatory with Eliso Virsaladze.
 In that same year, he played Tchaikovsky's Piano Concerto No. 1 in front of the public and the state authorities on Red Square, with the 'Virtuosos of Gnessin' Orchestra conducted by Mikhail Khokhlov.
 Then he completed an internship with Epifanio Comis at Bellini Conservatory.

 He has won many prizes, including in the 59th Ferruccio Busoni Competition (2013, Third Prize) and in Russia, China, Germany, Bulgaria, and Poland competitions.
 He has also competed in the 17th International Chopin Piano Competition (2015, Sixth Prize).
 He has performed with orchestras across Russia, including the Moscow State Symphony and Moscow Philharmonic.
-He has performed in Bulgaria, Germany, the former Yugoslavia, Italy, Spain, France, the UK, Japan, Austria, Taiwan, China, Poland, and South Korea.
+He has performed in Bulgaria, Germany, Italy, Spain, France, the UK, Japan, Austria, Taiwan, China, Poland, and South Korea.
 Besides piano, he also composes.
 He lives in Switzerland.

 His 2020 album was reviewed in Gramophone, which described the playing as "of a very high order, as befits a Geneva first prize and Tchaikovsky Silver Medal winner."